RPM Package Management in RHEL – 3 Easy Steps

 Step 2 – Install an RPM Package in RHEL

-At this point, you can use the DNF and rpm commands to install your package.
+At this step of RPM Package Management in RHEL, you can use the DNF and rpm commands to install your package.
 Let’s see how you can do it.

 To install the package with the rpm command, you can use the following format: